djdhillxn/graduado/README.md

 ## Future Scope
 Following features and improvements could be considered to enhance its functionality and user experience:
 - **Customizable Dashboard:** Prioritize certain applications or deadlines, document upload and storage.
 - **Production Environment Deployment:** Use a production WSGI server instead.
-Or A Heroku app.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.